 Applicants must be a certified teachers at the K-12 grade level in a Delaware public school.
 Applicants must be full-time employees of the school or school district as determined by state and district policies and teach K-12 students at least 50% of the time.

-For the 2013-14 school year, the Delaware STEM Educator Award Selection Committee (a group representative of the Governor’s Delaware STEM Council) will review all completed applications and select two recipients: one at the elementary (K-5) and one at the secondary level (6-12).
+For the 2014-15 school year, the Delaware STEM Educator Award Selection Committee (a group representative of the Governor’s Delaware STEM Council) will review all completed applications and select three recipients: one at the elementary (K-5), one at the middle school level (6-8) and one at the secondary level (9-12).
 Finalists will be notified of their selection via telephone and postal mail and/or email.
 Finalists will be recognized and presented with their awards during a STEM program where awardees will share innovative practices with teachers from throughout the state.
 The date and details regarding the program will be included with finalist notification.

-All materials being submitted for consideration need to be received by June 15th 2014
+Note: All materials being submitted for consideration need to be received by June 15th 2015

 Special Thanks to Ashland for supporting the Delaware STEM Educator Awards during its second annual running!!